torproject/community/README.md

 ```$ cd community/lego && git submodule update --init --recursive```

-5. Translations for the website are imported by Jenkins when bulding the page, but if you want to test them, download the correct branch of the translations repo to the ./i18n/ folder.
+5. Translations for the website are imported by Jenkins when building the page, but if you want to test them, download the correct branch of the translations repo to the ./i18n/ folder.

 6. Finally: